Milwaukee Intermodal Station

-Milwaukee Intermodal Station is the main intercity bus and train station in Milwaukee, Wisconsin, located downtown.
-The station is served by Amtrak's Empire Builder and Hiawatha Service as well as bus companies Coach USA - Wisconsin Coach Lines (regional and intercity services), Greyhound Lines, Jefferson Lines, Indian Trails, Lamers, Badger Bus, Tornado Bus Company, and Megabus.
+Milwaukee Intermodal Station is an intercity bus and train station in downtown Milwaukee, Wisconsin.
+Amtrak service at Milwaukee includes the daily Empire Builder, the daily Borealis, and the six daily Hiawatha round trips.

-Milwaukee County Transit System (MCTS) local bus routes 12 and 57 serve the station directly and several other local bus routes operate on nearby streets.

-The city's other intercity stations include Milwaukee Airport Railroad Station near Milwaukee Mitchell International Airport on the south side of the city and several other intercity bus stations.

 It is Amtrak's 18th-busiest station nationwide, and the second-busiest in the Midwest, behind only Chicago Union Station.
+The station is served by bus companies Coach USA - Wisconsin Coach Lines (regional and intercity services), Greyhound Lines, Jefferson Lines, Indian Trails, Lamers, Badger Bus, Tornado Bus Company, and Megabus.
+It is also the western terminus of the M-Line service of The Hop streetcar.

+The Wisconsin Department of Transportation owns the station and platforms.
+The DOT's Statewide Traffic Operations Center is on the 3rd floor of the station.
+The station has 2 island platforms and 1 side platform, which serve the two main tracks of the Canadian Pacific Kansas City C&M Subdivision plus three platform sidings.

 History

-The station opened on August 3, 1965 as Milwaukee Union Station.
-Operated by the Milwaukee Road, it replaced their previous Everett Street Depot.
+The station opened on August 3, 1965, as Milwaukee Union Station.
+Operated by the Milwaukee Road, it replaced the previous Everett Street Depot.
 The depot was built on West St. Paul Avenue in a modernistic style that proved unpopular quickly after it was erected.
-The Chicago and North Western Railroad closed their Milwaukee station (Lake Front Depot) and moved their passenger operations to the new Milwaukee Road depot in 1966.
-Following the formation of Amtrak in 1971, the Chicago and North Western withdrew all of its intercity trains and commuter service from the station.
+The Chicago and North Western Railway closed its Milwaukee station (Lake Front Depot) and moved its passenger operations to the new Milwaukee Road depot in 1966.
+Following the formation of Amtrak in 1971, the Chicago and North Western withdrew all of its inter-city trains and commuter service from the station.
+The Canadian Pacific Railway (through its Soo Line Railroad subsidiary) acquired the trackage within the train shed when it bought the remnants of the Milwaukee Road in 1986.
+CP merged with the Kansas City Southern Railway on April 14, 2023 to form Canadian Pacific Kansas City Limited.

 In November 2007, the facility was renamed the Milwaukee Intermodal Station following a $16.9 million renovation.
 The new facility included a larger waiting area with a glass atrium and improved space for Amtrak ticketing, as well as facilities for intercity buses (to accommodate Greyhound service after it relocated from its former location at 7th and Michigan), a restaurant, and retail space.
-In 2016, the Wisconsin Department of Transportation completed a rebuild of the train shed and platform to meet federal ADA standards.
+In 2016, the Wisconsin Department of Transportation completed a rebuild of the train shed and platform to meet federal accessible standards.

-The Canadian Pacific Railway (through its Soo Line Railroad subsidiary) acquired the trackage within the train shed when it bought the remnants of the Milwaukee Road in 1986 (the Milwaukee went defunct that year).
-The CP Rail C&M Subdivision runs on two mains through the station.
-There are 4 depot spurs used to store private railcars and Amtrak Hiawatha trains overnight.
-CP's Muskego Yard is just to the south of the station.

-The Wisconsin Department of Transportation owns the station and platforms.
-The DOT's Statewide Traffic Operations Center is on the 3rd floor of the station.

-There is a 300-space parking lot just west of the station.
-The station has a restaurant and a large vending area.
-Checked baggage service is available for Amtrak passengers.